codemod-com/docs/docs/codemod-studio/quickstart.md

 ## 3. Deploy

-With close integration with Codemod.com’s platform, Codemod Studio allows you to easily deploy and run your codemods over your projects using Codemod.com’s VS Code Extension.
+With close integration with the Codemod platform, Codemod Studio allows you to easily deploy and run your codemods over your projects using the Codemod VS Code Extension.

 ## Codemod Studio vs. the Platform